 Digital relationships with third-party vendors increase opportunities for growth, but they also increase opportunities for cyberattacks — a recent study found that 61% of U.S. companies said they have experienced a data breach caused by one of their vendors or third parties (up 12% since 2016).

-Can questionnaires keep you adequately informed about your third-party risk?
+Can vendor risk management questionnaires keep you adequately informed about your third-party risk?

-Unfortunately, questionnaires can only offer a snapshot of a vendor’s cybersecurity stance.
+Unfortunately, questionnaires can only offer a snapshot of a vendor’s cybersecurity posture.
 Systems change, departments are outsourced, and policies are rewritten, so the risk presented by a single vendor is constantly shifting.

 Still, questionnaires have a place in the TPRM ecosystem that’s unlikely to change, particularly during the onboarding process.
 According to a 2018 EY study, 72% of companies use industry-standard questionnaires (or have built their own by using a standard as a baseline).